PeterCerven/Assigment-2-reversi-PeterCerven/README.md

 The menu must contain:
 * information about the current player, or when the game ends, information about the winner.
 * a button that resets the game
-* information about the current dimensions of the board
+* information about the current dimensions of the game
-* a component that is used to set the size of the game board (out of the valid values 6,8,10,12).
+* a component that is used to set the size of the game game (out of the valid values 6,8,10,12).
 You can choose what component to use for this, possible examples include: Slider, JTextField, JComboBox

 By pressing the R key on the keyboard the game resets.
 By pressing the ESC key the game closes.